This article is the 1st part (and introduction) to a 9 part series on Universal Restoration vs Eternal Torment (hell).

 Besides, why is this the only one of Jesus parables we take literally?

-Isn’t a parable just a story by definition?
+Isn’t a parable a story that isn’t about the subject matter by definition?

 Further, if this parable is literal you have to believe something strange.
 If this parable is literal, then Christians will be able to see and talk to our unsaved friends/family in the afterlife… while they are being tormented for all eternity.
 From heaven, you will see your loved ones tormented in hell for all time.
 Or at least, That what it looks like to me.